 Please look out of us at the many Teacher Association conferences we attend as we offer a free or discounted place in the prize draws.

 “Inspirational Devon: A musical, artistic and literary journey for teachers of English”.

-This coursefocuses on the use of music, art and literature in the classroom.
-Set in the heart of Devon’s beautiful countryside, we will visit art galleries, meet local musicians and artists, and go to places where famous writers such as William Wordsworth, Charles Dickens, Agatha Christie, Thomas Hardy and Rudyard Kipling have lived, travelled and worked.
+This course focused on the use of music, art and literature in the classroom.
+Set in the heart of Devon’s beautiful countryside, we will visited art galleries, met local musicians and artists, and went to places where famous writers such as William Wordsworth, Charles Dickens, Agatha Christie, Thomas Hardy and Rudyard Kipling have lived, travelled and worked.

-Based on this, there will be practical workshops run by ELT specialist Mark Andrews to explore materials and classroom techniques for exploiting artistic topics in fun, thought-provoking and creative ways.
+Based on this, there was a practical workshop ran by ELT specialist Mark Andrews to explore materials and classroom techniques for exploiting artistic topics in fun, thought-provoking and creative ways.

-This is a course for Primary and Secondary school teachers who, beyond recharging their batteries by the sea in one of Britain’s loveliest counties, want to explore creative methodologies and further their own language development in speech and writing.
+This was a course for Primary and Secondary school teachers who, beyond recharging their batteries by the sea in one of Britain’s loveliest counties, wanted to explore creative methodologies and further their own language development in speech and writing.

-This course will run from 1st to 12th July 2017 and is eligible for Erasmus + funding if it supports your school curriculum.
-The content of the course will help enhance the work of any school or teacher in making English lessons more creative, fun and engaging all the senses.
+This course was eligible for Erasmus + funding if it supported the school curriculum.
+The content of the course helped enhance the work of any school or teacher in making English lessons more creative, fun and engaging all the senses.

 “ELT can be Green too”.

-This will run from 15th to 26th July 2017.
-It will be ideal for any school looking to include environmental and sustainability concepts and practice in the curriculum and how English can be an ideal medium for this.
+This course was ideal for any school looking to include environmental and sustainability concepts and practice in the curriculum and how English can be an ideal medium for this.